 Participation forms a large component of your final grade.
 Reading and commenting on the work of your peers, discussing ideas, and engaging with the classroom community are all important parts of this course.
 You can see why it is essential that you attend class and participate.
-For example, class discussion, group activities, oral presentations, and peer-review sessions cannot be made up.
+For example, class discussion, conferences, and peer-review sessions cannot be made up.
 Missing class may seriously compromise your ability to do well in this class.
 Again, negative participation will hurt your participation grade.

-Participation is determined by 1) your respectful presence in class, 2) your willingness to discuss, comment, and ask questions, 3) your overall preparedness and completed work, 4) your engagement in group work and peer workshops, 5) your use of the class blog, 6) and your interactions with me and the writing consultants.
+Participation is determined by 1) your respectful presence in class, 2) your willingness to discuss, comment, and ask questions, 3) your overall preparedness and completed work, 4) your engagement in group work and peer workshops, 5) your use of the class blog, and 6) conferences with me.
 In addition, failure to turn in homework, incomplete assignments, or late papers will negatively impact your participation grade.

 some appropriate risk-taking and/or creativity.

 What do I do if I need to turn in an assignment late?